reunono/TopDownEngineExtensions/README.md

 * **HeldButtonZone**, _by Dougomite_ : a button activated zone for which the player needs to keep the button pressed for a certain duration to activate
 * **MMFeedbackLootDrops**, _by Dougomite_ : an MMFeedback that spawns "loot" (item pickers or any object you want) in a certain radius at weighted chances
 * **MultiInventoryDetails**, _by men8_ : an addon to handle all active inventories on scene.
 See [this repo](https://github.com/men8/MultiInventoryDetails) for more info.
+* **PathfindingAvoidance**, _by septN_ : this CharacterPathfinder3D extension lets you have characters carve the navmesh and avoid each other.
+You'll need to add a NavMeshObstacle to your character(s), check "Carve" and uncheck "Carve Only Stationary"
 * **ReferenceFrameCharacterMovement**, _by Necka_ : a specialized variant of the Character Movement ability that corrects for a reference frame camera

 ## Why aren't these in the engine directly?